 Because the zero-trust framework is a holistic approach for an organization, there are a wide range of security benefits.
-For one, zero trust granularly identifies users, devices and applications on the network.
-This is necessary in order to apply organizationwide policy rules using role-based access.
+Let's look at the six cybersecurity business benefits that can be found within a zero-trust architecture.

 Dig Deeper on Risk assessments, metrics and frameworks